mikereay/oracle-scripts/README.md

 # oracle-scripts
-Oracle SQL, PL/SQL and other Oracle DB related scripts.
-Mostly for my own use as templates.
+This repository contains Oracle SQL, PL/SQL and other Oracle DB related scripts.
+The scripts are for my own use.